mlochbaum/BQN/doc/reshape.md

         (⥊a) ≡ ⥊ 6‿2⥊a

-One common use is to generate an array with a specified shape that counts up from 0 in reading order, a reshaped [Range](range.md).
+One use is to generate an array with a specified shape that counts up from 0 in index order, a reshaped [Range](range.md).
 The idiomatic phrase to do this is `⥊⟜(↕×´)`, since it doesn't require writing the shape and its product separately.

         2‿7 ⥊ ↕14
         ⥊⟜(↕×´) 2‿7